 - How can I provide feedback for this multi-use recreation facility project?

-- How much will the new facility cost and how might this affect taxpayers?
+- How much will the new facility cost?

 - What is the City doing to meet the growing recreational needs of the residents living on the East side of Maple Ridge?